GOP congressman accuses Blinken of treason and won’t end rant at Afghanistan hearing

 “I absolutely wonder if you were complicit in this as well.
 I find it hard to believe that president Biden would do that without you being aware of this,” Mr Mast said.
 “And these are these we deserve to have better answers, have better hearings on this.
 I don’t not believe a word that you’re saying on this.”

-His tirade continued until fellow legislators had to bang the gavel and ask the Florida representative to stop speaking, as he continued insisting the secretary was spreading “lies.”
+His tirade continued until fellow legislators had to bang the gavel and ask the Florida representative to stop speaking, as he continued insisting the secretary was spreading “lies” and taking actions that provided “aid and comfort to the enemy.”

 “Simply put congressman, what you said is dead wrong,” Mr Blinken said.
 “There was no manipulation of intelligence, period.
 You were kept regularly apprised of the intelligence assessments.”